fghaas/pyconit2023/markdown/talk.md

 system when they're in their late teens or early twenties.
 Having entered that system at age 3 to 6, that means that that time span is about 15 to 20 years.

+And I think most people would agree that one central *purpose* of an education is to turn children into functioning valuable members of society, what we typically call a functional adult.
+So that's a general expectation that we have of the education system: turn out people who are well-developed, valuable members of society.

 So the education that a child enters at a certain age is basically meant to prepare the child for the world 15 to 20 years in